xayahrainie4793/Extended-Sierpinski-Riesel-conjectures/README.md

 * The k's that make a full covering set with all or partial algebraic factors for each Sierpinski/Riesel base.
 * The remaining k's to find prime for each Sierpinski/Riesel base.
 * The top 10 k's with largest first primes for each Sierpinski/Riesel base.

+This project is to solve the Sierpinski/Riesel conjectures for bases b <= 128 and bases b = 256, 512, 1024.